 Fagg, S., 1997.
 The development of a reversible and finitely variable camber windsurf fin.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: